F0xt/Talk/README.md

 # Talk
-Talk is a script python to transcribe a audio or video in txt file with Whisper
+Talk is a script python to transcribe a audio or video with Whisper Talk is write by Corentin Legrix.